 Based on both theoretical and practical experiences in state and local government and politics.
 Explores the relationship between local, state, and federal systems.
 Features office holders and local officials as guest speakers.
-Offered every fall.
+Offered fall of odd-numbered years.

 202 Politics and Film (4)